dave-Lab-and-Engineering/python-build-utils/README.md

   --help         Show this message and exit.

 Commands:
-  clean-pyd-modules     Clean all .pyd/.c build modules in src path. collect-dependencies  Collect and display dependencies for one or more... collect-pyd-modules   Collect and display .pyd submodules from a... pyd2wheel             Create a Python wheel file from a compiled .pyd... remove-tarballs       Remove tarball files from dist. rename-wheel-files    Rename wheel files in a distribution directory by...
+  clean-pyd-modules     Clean compiled modules (.pyd/.so) and generated C files in src path. collect-dependencies  Collect and display dependencies for one or more packages. collect-pyd-modules   Collect and display compiled/source submodules from a virtual environment. pyd2wheel             Create a Python wheel file from a compiled .pyd file. remove-tarballs       Remove tarball files from dist. rename-wheel-files    Rename wheel files in a distribution directory by applying custom tags.
 ```

 ---